trimstray/nginx-admins-handbook/README.md

   > In my opinion your main source of knowledge should be [The SafeCurves web site](https://safecurves.cr.yp.to/).
 This site reports security assessments of various specific curves.

   > For a SSL server certificate, an "elliptic curve" certificate will be used only with digital signatures (`ECDSA` algorithm).
+NGINX provides directive to specifies a curve for ECDHE ciphers.

   > `x25519` is a more secure (also with SafeCurves requirements) but slightly less compatible option.
 I think to maximise interoperability with existing browsers and servers, stick to `P-256 prime256v1` and `P-384 secp384r1` curves.
 Of course there's tons of different opinions about `P-256` and `P-384` curves.